eddyluursema/modeltrain/DR4018/DR4018_adressing/README.md

 ![logging](./images/DR5000_adress_one_down.png)

-In de Arduino-sniffer worden zowel PADA als MADA getoond; dus zowel 501 als 126:0.
+In the Arduino sniffer both PADA en MADA are shown; so both 501 and 126:0.

 ![Arduino-sniffer](./images/DR4018_sniffer_output.png)